Outstanding Teaching, Learning and Assessment programme

 The introduction of apprenticeship standards, end-point assessment and the new funding regime will require a significant shift in the way teaching, learning and assessment is approached in future.
 The role of the trainer and assessor is changing, employers are taking a greater lead in the design and delivery of apprenticeships, and the focus is now firmly on achieving competence rather than qualifications.

-The grants being made available through this programme will give practitioners the vital space they need to explore particular changes to their practice, and establish what outstanding looks like.
+The programme gives practitioners the vital space they need to explore particular changes to their practice, and establish what outstanding looks like.

-The programme, overseen by the Strategic Development Network (SDN), will commission 10 grant-funded collaborative projects, focusing on areas of practice that sit under the following themes:
+Overseen by the Strategic Development Network (SDN), 10 grant-funded collaborative projects have been comissioned, focusing on areas of practice that sit under the following themes:

 Collaborative approaches to teaching/training, learning and assessment between providers and employers